What is Deionised Water?

 The Rapide Strata range of industrial deionisers from Veolia Water Technologies are high-purity water systems offering flow rates from 2.5 to a massive 60 cubic metres per hour.
 Regeneration downtime is minimised to just 30 to 45 minutes.
 Regeneration is the process by which the anion and cation resins are regenerated.
 The conductivity of the purified water is continuously monitored and includes an auto service shut-off and alarm facility.
 Typical applications include general industrial, pharmaceutical industries, food and beverage industries and more.

 Another deionisation system from Veolia is the CEDI (continuous electrodeionisation) system which produces a continuous flow of consistent water quality and doesn’t use any chemicals.
 Flow rates of from 1.8 to around 40 cubic metres per hour are achievable.
-To help ensure that the CEDI system is not overloaded with salts reverse osmosis or membrane degassing is often used at a preceding stage.
+To ensure that the CEDI system is not overloaded with salts reverse osmosis or deioners are always used at a preceding stage.

 Where to get Deionised Water